coreybrown89/wp-theme-boilerplate-gulp/README.md

 # Getting started

 I was tired of installing underscore_s and modifying it heck out of it, so I created a quick boilerplate theme with things set up the way I like it.
 If you dig it, fork away and customize it to your heart's content.

 ***I am using gulp to do the following:***
-- Complile Sass
+- Compile Sass
-- Minify & rename CSS
+- Minify & Compress CSS
 - Lint JS files
 - Compress JS

 The theme itself isn't doing anything fancy.
 It just has all the files that I need and use regularly.

 ## Install
 After installing WordPress, using terminal, navigate to your themes directory.

 Clone this git repo by using the following command: